DarinJoshua-dev/Real-Trado/README.md

 The combination of AI and blockchain technology allows distributed artificial intelligence to access the shared data store, transactions and logs in a decentralized, secure and trusted way, with decentralized algorithms.
 However, they are given a common goal.

+A Decentralized Application (DApp) is a digital application or program that is stored and runs on your computer's blockchain or peer-to-peer (P2P) network, and not on a single computer.

 <img src="https://img.shields.io/badge/Contributors-3-violet">